scottstanfield/cartpole/readme.md

 ### 1. Install Miniconda

 Miniconda just installs the core scripts, and pulls down the necessary packages when requested.
-The full Anaconda pre-pulls all packages and consumes ~3 GB.
+The full Anaconda [downloads all packages][1] and consumes ~3 GB.

 Note: https://aka.ms/miniconda.sh redirects to